Markerless Head Tracking for Accurate and Accessible Neuronavigation: Methods

 \subsection{Performance Characterization}

-Performance of the tracking methods was evaluated through a comparison to the standard marker-based infrared camera system (NDI).
-Since the reference (NDI) and our tracking data were independently collected and represented in different reference frames (see, e.g., Figure~\ref{fig:notation}), pose estimates have to be synchronized and spatially aligned before comparison.
-Next, we describe the synchronization and spatiotemporal alignment procedure, followed by the performance characterization methods.
+Performance of the proposed markerless head tracking methods was evaluated through a comparison to the head pose reported by the conventional marker-based system (NDI) throughout the video recording for each subject.
+Since the reference (NDI) and our tracking data were independently collected and are represented in different reference frames, pose estimates had to be synchronized and spatially aligned before comparison.